johndeu/media-services-dotnet-functions-integration/200-logic-app/README.md

 ![Screen capture](images/form-simplevod.png?raw=true)

-You can use the same resource group that the functions or another one.
+It is recommended to use the same resource group for the functions and the logic app.
 The functions and Logic App must be deployed in the same region.
 Please specify the name of the storage account used by Media Services.